Payments 101 - What is Friendly Fraud?

 Is it always so unfriendly?

 As we’ve seen so far, the term friendly fraud is a complete contradiction.
-In some cases, customers actively engage in fraud to maliciously game the system – often called “hostile friendly fraud”.
+In some cases, customers actively engage in fraud and false claims to maliciously game the system – often called “hostile friendly fraud”.

 However, most of the time customers involve themselves in it by accident.
 One instance of this so-called “benign friendly fraud” involves parents mistakenly requesting chargebacks for purchases their children made without their knowledge.
 (For more information on this, please refer to this article: The Many Faces of Friendly Fraud.)